 You've completed your first draft and are ready for self-editing, but where do you start?

-First, I'd like to point out that I highly recommend walking away from your manuscript for at least a month in order to refresh your perspective and catch more details that need fixing or enhancing.
+I highly recommend walking away from your manuscript for at least a month in order to refresh your perspective and ability to catch more details that need fixing or enhancing.
 I also want to mention that self-editing in no way replaces professional editing.
 The reality is you are too close to your own work to fully edit it yourself.
 You will miss details, no matter how good of a writer you are and no matter how many times you read through your manuscript.
-After all, even editors hire other editors for their own writing materials (yes, I hired someone else to proofread my own book Horse Cents)!
-But by beginning with self-editing, you will push your book to new heights and save you money on professional editing in the long run because you will be making your editor's job easier and allowing them to focus on things other than the obvious plot hole or missing period.
+After all, even editors hire other editors for their own writing materials (yep, I hired someone else to proofread my own book Horse Cents)!

+But by beginning with self-editing, you will push your book to new heights and save money on professional editing in the long run.
+By making your editor's job easier and allowing them to focus on things other than the obvious plot hole or missing period, you're narrowing the scope of work and time required of them.

-It's also worth noting that it is impossible to focus on everything at once, so during this self-editing step, you are going to search for the following subjects over several rounds and drafts.
+It's also worth noting that it is impossible to focus on everything at once, so during this process, you are going to perform several rounds of self-editing, focusing on different elements each time.